ultraJeff/samscom-code-exercise/README.md

 # Rosetta Web Exercise
 Welcome to the Rosetta web exercise, and thank you for your the time.
 The purpose of these exercises is to establish your overall coding style and abilities.
+We expect this task to be completed within 4 business days.
+If you are not able to complete the project that timeframe please let us know.

 ### Requirements
 * Adobe Photoshop (you can download a free trial here http://www.photoshop.com/products)